 Let’s be honest...

-People do not wake up in the morning and say to themselves, “I think I will call a Pest Exterminator and have them spray pesticides around my family, pets and house today!”
+People don't wake up in the morning and say to themselves, “I think I will call a Pest Exterminator and have them spray pesticides around my family, pets and house today!”

 Funny, but that's not usually how it goes.